-The growth and transformation of the sports industry is forcing organizations to take a more sophisticated approach—one that makes the industry more attractive for investors, more immersive for fans, and more supportive of athletes.
-To make sure this happens, it’s important for sports organizations to look ahead for possible events and actions that can change how the future unfolds.
+The growth and transformation of the sports industry is forcing organisations to take a more sophisticated approach—one that makes the industry more attractive for investors, more immersive for fans and more supportive of athletes.
+To make sure this happens, it’s important for sports organisations to look ahead for possible events and actions that can change how the future unfolds.

 Our 2023 outlook in brief: